-From a bottomless brunch in the Cotswolds to breakfast in town, at the pub or down on the farm, you’re guaranteed to find the perfect Cotswolds brunch spot for you somewhere in this list.
+From bottomless brunches in the Cotswolds to breakfast in town, at the pub or down on the farm, I know you’ll find the perfect Cotswolds brunch spot for you somewhere in my guide.

-So if you’re planning to stay in the Cotswolds for an English getaway, make sure you note down some of these tantalising eateries.
+So if you’re planning to stay in the Cotswolds for an English getaway (and I really recommend that you do!), make sure you note down my pick of the best Cotswolds brunch places.

 15 of the best brunch spots in The Cotswolds